 Studying in the US is expensive!
 No wonder, every student who wants to study in the US wants scholarships.
-Here are 12 smart tips that will help you in winning scholarships for your MS program in the US.
+Here are 12 smart tips that will help you win scholarships for your MS program in the US.

 #1 Applying for Scholarships